TamarLabs/ReDe/README.md

 ## Future work

-* add some sort of pub/sub mechanism to POLL
+* add some sort of pub/sub mechanism to POLL - waiting for some sort of "reactor" pattern or background tasks in redis (maybe this should be a module).. right now this functionality can be achieved by using [this python script](src/pubsub.py)
 * Additional / more thorough / automatic tests

 ## About This Module